Sipley/pipeline/README.md

 ## Summary

-1. Acquire 47 flatworms transcriptomes
+1. Acquire a large dataset of sequences
-2. Pull out predicted VAPs from all 47 transcriptomes (non-redundant)
+2. Pull out Gene Family of Interest from all sequences (non-redundant)
-3. Infer the best gene tree for VAPs
+3. Infer the best gene tree for your Gene Family of Interest
-4. Test prediction that there are two main groups of VAPs, one of which is secretory and one of which is intracellular
+4. Color best gene tree based on signal peptide predictions
-5. Test prediction that rates of amino acid substitutions in secretory VAPs is greater on average than in intracellular VAPs
+5. Compare average rates of amino acid substitutions

-## Step 1: Acquire 47 flatworm transcriptomes
+## Step 1: Acquire a large dataset of sequences

+### For this tutorial, we will use a database that consists of 47 transcriptomes from flatworms

-NOTE: These transcriptomes are private, and the link to access them will only be provided for the instructors of this course.
+NOTE: These transcriptomes are private, and the link to access them will only be provided to the instructors of this course.

-If you are one of the instructors of this course, please run the following code in your terminal.
+Download the dataset of interest by running the following code in your terminal.

 ```bash
 mkdir transcriptomes